sagemath/trac_to_gh/Issue 2704.md

 # Issue 2704: bug in lcm(a,b) for a,b polynomials in QQ[] if a is constant

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2704

 Original creator: cremona